openspeedrun/osr-backend/README.md

 &nbsp;
 ### Running the server (release)
-It is recommended to on Linux, run the server via a systemd unit.
+It is recommended to (on Linux), run the server via a systemd unit.
+We also recommend installing osr in to /opt/osr as it's not a system package.

+We won't provide Windows Server-specific instructions as Windows Server is not officially supported.
+The executable should build and run on Windows, but here be dragons.

 #### Example
 Would be present in `/etc/systemd/system/osr.service`